 This beautiful area is one of the only places in Calgary to catch a glimpse of the city’s historical roots.
 The area dates back to Calgary’s earliest days.
 As you wander about Inglewood, you’ll discover handsome historic buildings.
 Hidden within them is a barrage of small local shops, restaurants, and bars.

 Inglewood is a quieter place to stay than the city centre, adding a more local element to your visit to Calgary.

-It’s one of the better options in the city for visitors eyeing an extended visit in Calgary with their own car as its a little far-removed from most the main attractions.
-The one exception is the Calgary Zoo, located just north of the district over the Bow River.
+Inglewood is one of the better options in the city for visitors eyeing an extended visit in Calgary.
+You’ll need your own car though; it’s a little far-removed from most the main attractions.
+The one exception is the Calgary Zoo.
+It’s located just north of the district over the Bow River.